SAP LeanIX Engineering Values

 Collaborative software development

-We saw some of our best ideas stem from talking through multiple potential solutions as a team, rehashing them, and challenging them.
-We saw that junior engineers soak up knowledge like sponges if they collaborate with more senior engineers, figured out that everyone can learn something from each other even if they collaborate just for a few hours, and we figured out working together is just a lot of fun!
+We have seen that some of our best ideas come from discussing multiple potential solutions as a team, rehashing them, and challenging them.
+We've seen junior engineers soak up knowledge like sponges if they collaborate with more senior engineers, figured out that everyone can learn something from each other even if they collaborate just for a few hours, and we've found working together is just a lot of fun!
 Internal learning sessions, workshops, pair programming, we saw amazing effects on our teams throughout the years.
-Collaboration is also so much more than just our internal teams, there is a whole network of engineers we want to help, grow and educate communities even outside of LeanIX:
+Collaboration is also so much more than just our internal teams, there is a whole network of engineers we want to help, grow and educate communities even outside of SAP LeanIX:

 - Do pair programming, share knowledge, grow together, keep the bus factor high, especially for remote work